 Ethan has more than 30 years experience as an investment banker and consultant in the energy, emissions trading, and IT sectors, and has lived in Tokyo, New York and San Francisco.
 He has worked for the world’s leading trade organizations focused on emissions performance, energy trading, and their related capital markets.
 Ethan is a graduate of the University of Pennsylvania and has an MBA from Emory University’s Goizueta Business School.
 He lives in San Francisco with his wife, daughter, and dog.

-Jason has extensive experience in solar PV project origination, deal negotiations, site evaluations, system design (off-grid and on), economic modeling, marketing, strategy, policy analysis, and project sales and development – from 2 KW residential in the US to 20 MW abroad.
+Jason has extensive experience in solar PV project origination, deal negotiations, site evaluations, system design (off-grid and on), economic modeling, marketing, policy analysis, and project sales and development – from 2 KW residential in the US to 20 MW abroad.
 Over the last decade, his work has resulted in the installation of over 400 solar energy systems.
-He holds NABCEP PV Technical Sales Certification, BA from Pitzer College, and MA & PHD from Claremont Graduate University.
-Jason splits time between Oakland and British Columbia.
+He earned NABCEP PV Technical Certification, and holds a BA from Pitzer College, and MA & PHD from Claremont Graduate University.

 |Erik Chan, Director of Renewable Energy Development in Southeast Asia